Shekhar2107/Backend-Assignment---Pincode-Distance/README.md

 ---

 ## 🔗 API Integration
-The API integrates with **Google Maps Distance Matrix API** to calculate travel duration and distance between pin codes.
+The API integrates with **geocoding api and routes api** to calculate travel duration and distance between pin codes.

 ### **🛠 API Workflow**
 1️⃣ **First Call**: API fetches data from Google Maps and stores it in the cache & database.